 Ridge augmentation is a surgical procedure designed to restore the bone in areas of the jaw where it has been lost due to tooth extraction, trauma, or disease.
 The jawbone naturally deteriorates after a tooth is lost, and this can create an uneven or recessed ridge that is not ideal for dental implant placement.
 Ridge augmentation helps restore the jaw’s natural contours, providing a stable foundation for implants and improving the overall appearance of the smile.

+Bone grafting is often needed in ridge augmentation to restore bone and support dental implants.
 Dr. Conor Campbell and Dr. Louis Rafetto perform ridge augmentation procedures to add bone material to areas of the jaw where bone loss has occurred.
 This procedure can be combined with other treatments, such as bone grafting or sinus augmentation, to create the ideal conditions for implant placement.
 It is minimally invasive and performed with the utmost care to ensure proper healing and the best possible results.

 Ridge Augmentation: What to Expect